Frequently Asked Questions

--Submit Campus Program for Minors Form within 5 days after the camp or program start date and simultaneously provide a copy by email to Tarleton’s Office of Risk Management and Safety (RMS) at email@example.com.
+-Submit Campus Program for Minors Form within 5 days after the camp or program start date and simultaneously provide a copy by email to Tarleton’s Office of Risk Management and Compliance (RMC) at firstname.lastname@example.org.

 What is Sexual Abuse Awareness Training?